abefilm/ABEFILM-TMDB/README.md

 Join our [Telegram Group](https://t.me/abeflixgroupchat) to discuss, get support, and stay updated!

-Thank you for using **ABEFILM** — your Blogger-based gateway to movies and TV shows powered by TMDB!
+Thank you for using **MOVIEBOX** — your Blogger-based gateway to movies and TV shows powered by TMDB!